-These lessons teach modes as real harmonic worlds, not just scale formulas.
-Each one is built around characteristic vamps, common patterns, and real song examples so you can hear how the mode works and how modal interchange works in practice.
+These lessons teach modes as specific harmonic environments, not just scale formulas.
+Each lesson is built around characteristic vamps, recurring patterns, and song examples so you can hear how each mode works — and how it relates to neighboring harmonic language through modal interchange.

 // IN DEVELOPMENT